BDS | University of Ibadan, Ibadan, Nigeria, 1986

 JD | Suffolk University Law School, Boston, Massachusetts

-Kalu U. E. Ogbureke is a tenured professor of oral and maxillofacial/head and neck pathology, and chair of the Department of Diagnostic and Biomedical Sciences at The University of Texas Health Science Center at Houston (UTHealth) School of Dentistry.
-He also is an adjunct professor at Augusta University Dental College of Georgia and the College of Graduate Studies in Augusta, Georgia.
-Dr. Ogbureke holds several visiting professorships at institutions in the U.S. and abroad.
+Kalu U. E. Ogbureke is a tenured professor in oral and maxillofacial/head and neck pathology at UTHealth School of Dentistry at Houston (UTSD), where he also chaired the Department of Diagnostic and Biomedical Sciences from October 2012 to December 2019.
+He holds several visiting professorship at institutions in the U.S. and abroad.

-As a principal investigator studying the role of the SIBLLING family of proteins in oral cancer and precancers, he has received grants from the NIDCR and the Wendy Will Case Cancer Foundation.
-His clinical practice is in the specialty of diagnostic oral and maxillofacial histopathology, head and neck pathology, and clinical oral medicine.
+Ogbureke is the principal investigator studying the role of the SIBLLING family of proteins in oral cancer and precancers, and has been funded in this effort through major grant from NIDCR, and through foundation grants from the Wendy Will Case Cancer Foundation (WWCCF).
+His clinical practice is in the specialty of diagnostic Oral and Maxillofacial Histopathology, Head and Neck Pathology, and Clinical Oral Medicine.

-Dr. Ogbureke is a consultant and site visitor for the American Dental Association Commission on Dental Accreditation (CODA), and served on the Constitution Committee of both the AADR and the International Association for Dental Research.
-He served on the Board of Governors of the American College of Legal Medicine from 2015-2018.
+He is a Consultant/Site Visitor to the American Dental Association (ADA) Commission on Dental Accreditation (CODA), and served on the Constitution Committee of both the AADR and the International Association for Dental Research (IADR).
+Ogbureke served on the Board of Governors (BOG) of the American College of Legal Medicine (ACLM) from 2015 to 2018.
+He is a recipient of UTHealth Houston School of Dentistry, Dean’s Excellence (Scholarship of Discovery) Award (2015).
+Ogbureke is a 2016 King James IV Professor, Royal College of Surgeons of Edinburgh (RCSEd; 2016), and the first of African descent to receive this prestigious award.

-He served as the Harry W. Bruce Jr. Legislative Fellow of the American Dental Education Association, where he assisted with advocacy and legislative activities relevant to oral health.
-In 2018, he completed a Fulbright Senior Scholar Distinguished Chair Award (Fulbright U.S.-U.K. Commission) at the Institute of Head and Neck Science and Education at the University of Birmingham in the U.K. Dr. Ogbureke has been awarded a Certificate of Congressional Recognition by the U.S. Congress.
+Ogbureke served as the 2017 Harry W. Bruce Jr. Legislative Fellow by the American Dental Education Association (ADEA) where he assisted with advocacy and legislative activities relevant to Oral Health.
+In 2018, he completed a Fulbright Senior Scholar (Distinguished Chair) award (Fulbright US-UK Commission) at the Institute of Head and Neck Studies and Education (InHANSE), University of Birmingham, Birmingham, United

-He has authored and co-authored several peer reviewed scientific articles in book chapters and high-impact journals, and is the editor and co-author of the book titled Oral Cancer.
+Ogbureke has authored and co-authored several peer reviewed scientific articles in high impact journals and book chapters, and is the editor and co-author of the book Oral Cancer.

 Languages Spoken: English